Students Requiring Special Services

 The term special education means specially designed instruction, special classes, programs and services, at no cost to parents, to meet the unique needs of a child with a disability.

-- Procedural Safeguards Explains the specific rights and responsibilities of the parent in the special education process.
-[Spanish Version]
+- Procedural Safeguards (Revised March 2021) Explains the specific rights and responsibilities of the parent in the special education process.
+[Revised Spanish Version to come]

 - Parent Notification of Restraints and Seclusions [english] [spanish] Explains the laws and regulations regarding student restraint and seclusion.